mmuller88/mmblog/content/thankful-2021-eng/index.md

 ## Sogros (Parents in law)

-My in-laws came to stay with us from Brazil in the middle of December.
+My parents in law from Brazil came to stay with us in the middle of December.
 I am very grateful that you are here and supporting us so great.
 I am looking forward to two more great months with you guys.
 I love you guys so much :) !

 ## Solarmon